shashank-srikant/dotfiles/README.md

 When WSL is open, hit `ctrl+shift+,` to open `settings.json`.
 Copy over the GUID of WSL Ubuntu over to the GUID in the defaultProfile.

+## GMail passkey to access emails from another account
+1. Go to Accounts -> Security
+2. Search for "App passwords" in the search bar.
+Generally not listed in the security options.
+3. For App passwords to be applicable, you'll need to first enable 2-FA.
+4. Copy one-time app password and paste it in the host Gmail's settings -> Accounts and settings -> Send mail as -> Add another email ID.